Voting & Elections

 New Mexico law currently provides for public financing for candidates running for Public Regulation Commissioner, Justice of the Supreme Court, and Judge of the Court of Appeals.

-The “Voter Action Act” Guide will be published and available on our website each August of odd-numbered years.
-This guide will provide comprehensive information regarding all of the additional forms and requirements for candidates who wish to pursue public financing.
+The “Voter Action Act” Guide is published and available on our website.
+This guide will provides comprehensive information regarding all of the additional forms and requirements for candidates who wish to pursue public financing.